Flèche bas

 4% Asia-Pacific 6

-Each year, the geographic scope of our online collections continues to expand.
+Each year we expand the geographic scope of our online collections.

-Territories covered by our agreements with «User Generated Content» social networks (TikTok, Instagram, Facebook, YouTube, etc.)
+Locations covered by our "User Generated Content" agreements with social networks (TikTok, Instagram, Facebook, YouTube, etc.)

-Territories covered by our agreements with streaming platforms (Spotify, Apple Music, Deezer, etc.) and «User-Generated Content» social networks (TikTok, Instagram, Facebook, YouTube, etc.)
+Locations covered by our streaming platform deals (Spotify, Apple Music, Deezer, etc.) and "User-Generated Content" agreements with social networks (TikTok, Instagram, Facebook, YouTube, etc.)

 117